 Our cancer screening practices are based on the best available medical information, adapted to the needs of each child.
 In addition to our desire to use the most effective screenings methods, we prioritize patient safety and minimizing patient discomfort and family stress in all of our recommendations.
 The methods are based on the latest medical evidence and are adapted to the needs of each child.
 In children whom we find pre-malignant lesions and tumors, these screenings are enabling early intervention and treatment, and ultimately are leading to improved survival and decreased treatment-related chronic health issues.

 Screening plans may include a combination of medical interviews, physical exams, laboratory testing, imaging studies, and evaluations by other subspecialists.
 The other specialists with whom we collaborate have substantial experience with the syndromes and conditions affecting our patients and have expertise in performing the screening tests.

 Screening results are shared promptly with families and with other relevant medical team members including primary care providers.
 We recognize the process of screening can be stressful for patients and their families, which is why psychology and social work support are critical components of our services.

 We pride ourselves in partnering closely with referring physicians and families throughout the process to ensure they are fully informed about their patient’s care.
 Families interested in being seen in our clinic are encouraged to talk to their primary medical providers.
 After the initial visit is completed, we will provide a letter to the referring provider summarizing the child’s cancer risks and our management plan.
 For children whom we continue to provide long-term cancer screening services, primary medical providers will receive ongoing status updates and recommendations on their patients.

+Families interested in being seen in our clinic are encouraged to talk to their primary medical providers about a referral.
 Physicians may call our clinics at 1-800-226-2379.
 Families may contact us at 832-824-4685.